-As well as having a dedicated member of our senior team who actively leads your account and an account team with the experience to deliver for you, as a Pagefield client you can tap into one of the best networked agencies in London, led by our world-class Board, which is chaired by Sir Christopher Meyer.
+As well as having a dedicated member of our senior team who actively leads your account and an account team with the experience to deliver for you, as a Pagefield client you can tap into one of the best networked agencies in London, led by our world-class Board, which is chaired by Teresa Graham.

 Oliver is Pagefield’s Chief Executive, with day-to-day responsibility for running the business and overseeing all of its client, team and external-facing operations.
 He is one of Pagefield’s most experienced corporate affairs practitioners and he is available to all of Pagefield’s clients to offer strategic counsel when required.
 He is also the day-to-day lead Partner for multiple clients including Airbnb, Discovery, ITN, Leidos and Motability.